elanmed/rg-glob-builder.nvim/README.md

   -- Return `nil` unless the final character is a trailing space.
 When updating the flags, -- this option will maintain the current search results until the update is complete nil_unless_trailing_space = false,
-  -- The single-char string to act as the delimeter for the pattern to pass to rg pattern_delimeter = "~",
+  -- The single-char string to act as the delimiter for the pattern to pass to rg pattern_delimiter = "~",
   -- Quote the rg pattern and glob flags in single quotes.
 Defaults to true, except for in -- the `fzf_lua_adapter` auto_quote = true